Unapproved share option schemes

 Rate of tax

-You must pay IT and USC at the higher rate.
-You must also pay Pay Related Social Insurance (PRSI) using the rate of the PRSI Class applied to you for the tax year.
+You must calculate Income Tax and USC at the higher rate.
+You must also calculate Pay Related Social Insurance (PRSI) using the rate of the PRSI class applied to you for the tax year.

 Paying at the lower tax rate